-Moab contains not one, but TWO national parks.
+Moab is in the state of Utah, in the American Southwest.
+This epic destination is a hub for adventure travel, containing not one but TWO national parks.
 It also has one equally impressive state park and a well-established tourism industry that makes travel here easy and super fun.
-This city really is the whole package!

-1. Start Early to Escape Moab’s Peak Summer Heat
+1. Start Early to Escape Moab’s Summer Heat

 As the temperatures climb throughout the day, you’ll want to get out early to avoid the peak of Moab’s crazy heat.
-With temperatures reaching over 100 degrees Fahrenheit (or around 40 degrees Celsius), it can become a serious challenge to simply be outside for prolonged periods of time.
+With temperatures reaching over 100 degrees Fahrenheit (or around 40 degrees Celsius), just being outside in the middle of the day can be a challenge.

 This especially applies if you are hiking.
 Hiking in these kinds of temperatures can not only be uncomfortable, but potentially dangerous to your health.